stevenlriv/nft-from-scratch/README.md

 - Create your art in .png formart and put it ready for IPFS
 - Upload the images
 - Get the hash and put it in the json file
-- Then upload el json file a IPFS
+- Then upload the json file a IPFS

 ## 3. Create provenance using hash.php scripts